PlanOptica

 Sorting and pagination

-The results table sorts by total assets (largest first) by default.
+The retirement results table sorts by total assets (largest first) by default.
 Click a column header to resort.
-Sort options:
+Available sorts:

 • Total participants